Oma's Traditional Roast Duck Recipe ❤️

 ➤ by Oma Gerhild Fulson

 This German roast duck recipe is so easy to make for your traditional holiday dinner.
 With very little work, it goes into the oven and you have time to make all the trimmings.
 For me, that's potato dumplings (with roasted bread crouton inside) and red cabbage.

 You'll find that the following method of how to cook duck is very tasty and very easy.
 Perfectly delicious intimate dinner for two!

 I really don't remember Mutti cooking duck that often.
 Perhaps, because most ducks will only serve about 4 and our family had 5 very hungry people.
 That would make an expensive meal.

 I was surprised how easy it was to make duck this way.
 I know I've seen it done various ways to remove some of the fat by poking the skin with a fork either before or during the roasting time.

-However, cooking it in the method above, the duck was very moist and not fatty at all.
+However, cooking it in the method below, the duck was very moist and not fatty at all.
 There was a fair amount of fat in the roasting dish which I saved for other uses.